 - wear a hat or a cap or anything to cover up your head

-- take a bottle of water with you, you will definitely need it when climbing the pyramids and most of the time you cannot buy anything in the area of the ruins
+- take a BPA-free plastic bottle of water with you.
+You will definitely need loads of water when climbing up the pyramids.
+At many archaeological sites you cannot buy anything in the area of the ruins.

-- go to the toilet before you enter the archaeological site as I’ve never seen any bathrooms in the ruins
+- go to the toilet before you enter the archaeological site as I’ve never seen any bathrooms right around the ruins

-- you have to pay 45 Mexican pesos (3 Euro) if you enter with a video camera, but not with a digital photo camera but many times it’s possible to hide it (not that I’m saying you should do it 😀 )
+- you have to pay an extra fee if you enter with a video camera, but not with a digital photo camera.
+But many times it’s possible to hide it (not that I’m saying you should 😀 )

 - it is much better to visit with a tour guide who will explain you the history of the ruins.
-If you do not go with a travel agency so have no guide with you, there are many at the entrance to the ruins.
-But speak about the price.
+If you do not go with a travel agency and have no guide with you, there are many available ones at the entrance to the ruins.
+But discuss the price beforehand.
 And the bigger group you are, the lower the price per person.
 Deal!

-- Climb the pyramids that are open to public.
-Not all of them are and sooner or later every single pyramid will be closed for climbing, so do it now … go up and enjoy the view!
+- climb only the pyramids that are open to public.
+Not all of them are any more and sooner or later every single pyramid will be closed for climbing, so do it now when it’s still possible… go up and enjoy the view!

 I learned one more thing:

 - The archaeologists are trying to get to the point when the visitors will be able just to enter the ruins but not to get to the top of the pyramids, as they are being destroyed by walking.
-Said in a very unpleasant way, each time a visitor falls down from the pyramid or get seriously hurt, the pyramid is closed for climbing since then.
-The same happened with the Temple of Kukulcan (El Castillo) in Chichén Itzá which INAH closed for climbing after a woman fell down and died in 2006.
+Said in a very unpleasant way, each time a visitor falls down from the pyramid or get seriously hurt, the pyramid is closed for climbing ever since.
+The same happened with the Temple of Kukulcan (El Castillo) in Chichén Itzá which INAH closed for climbing after a female visitor fell down from and died in 2006.